openhab/org.openhab.binding.zwave/doc/enerwave/zwnrsm1plus_0_0.md

 ### Parameter 3: Unsolicited Report Configuration

 Unsolicited Report Configuration
-ZWN-RSM1-PLUS can send unsolicited status reports to the primary controller (Node ID 0x1) when the switch is toggled if the controller is designed as a gateway.
+<p&gtZWN-RSM1-PLUS can send unsolicited status reports to the primary controller (Node ID 0x1) when the switch is toggled if the controller is designed as a gateway.
 If your controller is not a gateway or does not need the status reported or you think it could confuse your Z-Wave network, you can use Command\_Class\_Configuration to disable this function.
-By default this function is disabled.
+By default this function is disabled.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.